 The City provided all available water quality data, as well as related meteorological data, obtained in the monitoring program noted above.
-Those data were examined, with an emphasis on indicator bacteria results, and statistical analyses were employed in an attempt to find meaningful correlations between locations and circumstances prevailing at each sample location.
+Those data were examined, including all parameters but with an emphasis on indicator bacteria results, and statistical analyses were employed in an attempt to find meaningful correlations between locations and circumstances prevailing at each sample location.
 In addition, the data were scanned to determine if a meaningful assessment of positive or negative trends over time could be made.